 My social skills and independence have improved and I have been able to do work experience.
 I have also found social outings to be very beneficial.
 I have also been a member of the local representatives committee in the National Learning Network in Limerick.

 Last year I was a member of the Limerick National Learning team that was nominated for an AONTAS Award.
 Fortunately, we won the AONTAS Star Award which was a boast for us learners and staff alike.

 Our Project was called Limerick Soundscape.
 The Project captured everyday sounds in Limerick City via a recorder and we are uploading the various sounds onto the Limerick sounds scape map.
 Therefore, in years to come the inhabitants will be able to get actual sounds of the city.

 We then got the opportunity to speak on the radio about the Soundscape Project and the how our Team won the award on Limerick’s Live 95 FM.
-From this point, I started to put myself out there which lead to me being interviewed on Tipp FM and Today FM about autism and Tipperary GAA.
+From this point, I started to put myself out there which led to me being interviewed on Tipp FM and Today FM about autism and Tipperary GAA.

-First I was on Today FM with Colm O’Shaughnessy the Tipperary footballer.
+First I was on Today FM with Colm O’Shaughnessy, the Tipperary footballer.
 Chatting about overcoming some of the obstacles of having autism, dyslexia and also discussing my love of Tipperary football and how it’s help with my autism.

-I got the opportunity then to go on Tipp FM sport program called Straight Talk with Jackie Cahill to discuss my further my love of Tipp GAA and talk about the great relationship I have with the Tipperary GAA players and about the famous jersies I have been given by players which means a lot because they just accepted me just for me being myself.
+I got the opportunity then to go on Tipp FM sport program called Straight Talk with Jackie Cahill to discuss my further my love of Tipp GAA and talk about the great relationship I have with the Tipperary GAA players and about the famous jerseys I have been given by players which means a lot because they just accepted me just for me being myself.